JK J30 FAQ - Common Questions

 - Adding weight high on any vehicle impacts the center of gravity, and stability.
 We recommend carrying only things that won't fit in the camper on top - such as kayaks, surfboards, or bikes.
 Heavy items such as tires, tools and liquids (water or fuel) should be carried inside or as low as possible on the vehicle

-Adventure Trailers/AT Overland (AT) sells a Jeep camper top called the JK Habitat that is very similar to the Ursa Minor product.
+Adventure Trailers/AT Overland (AT) sold a Jeep camper top called the JK Habitat that is very similar to the Ursa Minor product.
 How is the Ursa Minor J180 different from their camper?

 The JK Habitat was AT's name for the Ursa Minor J180.
 AT Overland now sells a completelyy diffferent camper called a JK Habitat.
 This camper is not made by Ursa Minor, and does not allow access from inside the vehicle.
-It is a permanentl mounted roof top tent, not an integrated camper, though the tent is similar.
+It is a permanentl mounted roof top tent for Truck Beds not an integrated camper, though the tent is similar.

 What models or years do your campers fit?
 Do you have one for a 2 door?